 But wait, what is 5G, anyway?
 The fifth generation of wireless networks, or 5G, has been nearly a decade in the making, and it’s finally becoming a reality.
 Promising dramatically faster speeds, instantaneous communication, and the ability to network everything, 5G has incredible potential.
-A limited rollout of the service began in select cities in 2018, and mobile 5G will start appearing in cities around the U.S. in 2019, with much more comprehensive rollouts expected in 2020.
-For its part, T-Mobile worked diligently last year to build out a massive 5G network.
-And while it will not be able to claim the title of the first carrier to offer 5G, expect T-Mobile to light up its 5G network, which the company tested successfully in early January, in cities across the country in 2019.
+Select cities in the U.S. this year already have areas supporting 5G service, but more comprehensive launches are expected in 2020.
+For its part, T-Mobile worked diligently in 2018 to build out a massive 5G network, and started a limited launch on June 28.

-Thankfully for customers, T-Mobile’s 5G plans won’t look all that different from their current 4G plans.
-In an interview with PCMag, T-Mobile Chief Technology Office Neville Ray said that 5G plans will be unlimited and they won’t cost more than the current $70-per-month rate.
+Thankfully for customers, T-Mobile’s 5G plans aren’t all that different from its current 4G plans.
+T-Mobile Chief Technology Officer Neville Ray said 5G plans will be unlimited and won’t cost more than the current $70-per-month rate (for a single line).

 Merger with Sprint

 If T-Mobile’s merger with Sprint succeeds, expect to see the New T-Mobile’s 5G network deploy at lightning speed.
-While T-Mobile has been busy at work creating a massive low-band network, Sprint’s mid-band coverage will likely offer faster speeds with lower latency.
-With the two networks working together, customers should see solid coverage across the country, especially in rural areas.
+While T-Mobile has been busy at work creating a massive low-band network, Sprint’s mid-band coverage will offer slightly faster speeds with lower latency.
+With the two networks working together, customers should see more robust coverage across the country, especially in rural areas.